Tommy Fries

 There’s a restaurant chain in my neck of the woods called T Bonz Gill and Grill.
 One location is on Market Street, right in the heart of downtown Charleston.
 I’ve never eaten there, although, we did stop there once for a beer.

 So, later that day I proceeded to search the internet to find a recipe.
-I checked TBonz’s website and although, it didn’t offer a recipe, it did list something sounding ridiculously similar on its Appetizer menu: Tommy Texas Cheese Fries, made from potato wedges, ranch, jack and and applewood smoked bacon.
+I checked TBonz’s website and although, it didn’t offer a recipe, it did list something sounding ridiculously similar on its Appetizer menu: Tommy Texas Cheese Fries, made from potato wedges, ranch, jack and cheddar cheeses and applewood smoked bacon.

 Further internet searching did yield a copy-cat recipe, from someone named “Bogey’sMom,” so I used it for my own variation, I call “Tommy Fries.”